TR01 International Travel Requirements

 International travel affords unique educational, research and business opportunities to the members and affiliates of the Pennsylvania State University ("Penn State" or "University") community.
 While supporting these opportunities, the University must manage the risks associated with them, balancing safety obligations to its participants while honoring restrictions placed upon the University by applicable laws and/or University academic, research or business partners.

-This policy applies to all University employees, students, and authorized volunteers while travelling as part of any University Affiliated International Travel, regardless of the funding source, including individuals and groups of students participating in for-credit academic study-abroad experiences.
+This policy applies to all University employees, students, authorized volunteers and guests of the University while travelling as part of any University Affiliated International Travel, regardless of the funding source, including individuals and groups of students participating in for-credit academic study-abroad experiences.

 University Affiliated International Travel - Any travel by University employees, students, authorized volunteers and guests to an international destination which is for educational, research, or business purposes tied to the traveler’s affiliation with the University.
 This includes travel by groups affiliated with the University, such as Recognized Student Organizations and travel to professional conferences/meetings regardless of the funding source including if the University travelers’ costs are paid by an outside organization.

 University Affiliated Student Group International Travel – All international travel outlined in Policy FN20 as well as international travel by Recognized Student Organizations which includes at least two students.
 This includes travel to professional conferences/meetings even if paid by an outside organization.

 Members and Affiliates of the University Community - University employees, undergraduate students, graduate students, authorized volunteers and guests travelling as part of any kind of University Affiliated International Travel.
 For purposes of this Policy, Graduate Assistants traveling in their work capacity will follow the same requirements and guidance as faculty and staff.
 For programs sponsored by Education Abroad, "students" includes recent graduates who enrolled in the University Affiliated International Travel while still a student even though the travel takes place after graduation.